 In the event a VR counselor decides to make a purchase, the customer uses the report to make an informed choice about which products to purchase.
 The evaluator's recommendation is not a recommendation to make a purchase, but rather, what to purchase in the event a VR counselor makes a purchase.

 An AT evaluation is provided in person with the trainer and customer at the same location.
-AT evaluations cannot be provided remotely without a VR3472 approved by the VR director.

-When the Centers for Disease Control and Prevention (CDC), federal, state, and/or local governments issue health and safety protocols such as social distancing, AT evaluations can only be provided with a VR director approved VR3472, Contracted Service Modification Request.

-The VR3472 must include:

-how the service will be delivered:

-in person, remotely, or a combination thereof;

-following health and safety protocols; and

-meeting the customers individual training needs;

-justification for need of the service; and

-verification the customer has agreed to participate in the services as described above.

-An evaluator must conduct an AT evaluation for each customer at the evaluator's facility using at least two competing products (customer-to-evaluator ratio must be 1:1).
-If only one version of a product is available, the evaluator must request approval from the customer's VR counselor in writing.
-The VR counselor obtains written approval from ATU through email.
-If approved, the evaluator must keep the email with the ATU approval in the customer's record.
+Any request to change a Service Definition, Process and Procedure, or Outcomes Required for Payment must be documented and approved by the VR Director using the VR3472, Contracted Service Modification Request for Blind and Visually Impaired Services before the change is implemented.
+The approved VR3472 must be maintained in the provider’s customer case file.
+For more information refer to VR-SFP 3.6.4.2 Evaluation of Service Delivery.

+For information on signatures refer to VR-SFP 3.11.1 Documentation and Signatures.Evaluators must deliver AT evaluations in person with both the customer and evaluator present at an authorized evaluation facility.
+Evaluators must maintain a one evaluator-to-customer ratio.
+Evaluators cannot deliver evaluations remotely.
+An evaluator must conduct an AT evaluation using at least two competing products.

 The AT evaluations must include the following three components:

 Interview